DataDog/hiring-engineers/answers.md

 ![coffee machine](https://i.imgur.com/hnl5OEBm.jpg)

- - Monitor the automatic feeding machine for my daughters aquarium (this one will be awesome to decrease the mortality rate...) :)
+ - Monitor the automatic feeding machine for my daughter's aquarium (this one will be awesome to decrease the mortality rate...) :)

 ![aquarium](https://i.imgur.com/CLZHJftm.jpg)

  - Monitor my wife's plants in the house and suggest water them...
  - Dashboard for Music Concert management, number of people, status of all the systems, with alerts if something fails (PA, lights, pyro or other)
  - Check the online/physical status of your team (if they are at the office or working from home), overlaid that in a map.
- - Monitoring home automation Systems with Alexa for example and live feed video, fire and intrusion alarms or others.
-This can be extremely important for people with hearing disabilities to receive a phone notification if anything is wrong and their at home for example - **IoT feeds**
+ - Monitoring home automation Systems with Alexa for example and live feed video, fire and intrusion alarms or others. - **IoT feeds**
  - Smart City sensors like parking, garbage collection, public lighting - **IoT feeds**
  - Monitor the backup/restore process of different cloud/on-prem machines
  - Monitor hazard areas, delayed flights, affected areas, police reports and social media reports (ex.: Hurricane Michael) - **Social feeds**